tanuka-sree628/Risc-V_SOC_task-0/README.md

 # 🖥️ Risc-V_ Reference_SOC_ tapeout program_task-0

-This repository dwelves with my task completion on the program "India RISC-V Chip Tapeout".
+This repository documents my task completion on the program "India RISC-V Chip Tapeout".
 Hereby completing my first task of installing the tools needed for the program.

-##📅 **WEEK 0- TASK 0 SETUP AND TOOLS**
+📅 **WEEK 0- TASK 0: SETUP AND TOOLS**

-## System requirements
+## ✅ System requirements
 Below are the system requirements for the tools to be installed

 -Operating system--Ubuntu 24.03 (latest version)